Here’s Why ‘Red Dead Redemption 2’ Is Overrated, Doesn’t Deserve Its 97 Percent ‘Metacritic’ Score [Opinion]

 Perhaps the greatest flaw that the game has comes to us via its clunky and unintuitive user interface.
 A single brush of the wrong button can set off a series of events that ends up with our poor protagonist holding a huge bounty on his head, or a staple quest failed — forcing the player to load an old save.
 Horses frequently ram into random objects, throwing the unlucky player free of the saddle to land on a rocky precipice below.
 Pathfinding is amateurishly executed, and it’s a real pain to dig through a handwritten journal with middling penmanship for a vital clue as to where to proceed.
 Side quests lack gravitas, often being reduced to fetch quests, and also often require guidance.
 Collection of pelts can be a confusing affair, and if you happen to lose a legendary — well, too bad.

-The inventory system is messy, cluttered, and confusing — requiring several radial menus.
+The inventory system is messy, cluttered, and confusing, requiring several radial menus.
 An arcane and arbitrary grouping of somewhat similar objects makes finding what one is looking for a chore.

 Play control is loose, whether on foot or on horseback, and too often Arthur — and his faithful steed at the time — seem as if they are stuck in mud, or attempting move through water.
 Sluggish is the word used to describe the handling of the player models, and it is painfully accurate.
-While all of these challenges can be successfully overcome by putting time into the game to figure out its idiosyncracies, this should not be necessary in a game that took this long to develop, and which had endless financial resources and technical expertise behind it.
+While all of these challenges can be successfully overcome by putting time into the game to figure out its idiosyncrasies, this should not be necessary in a game that took this long to develop, and which had endless financial resources and technical expertise behind it.

 Red Dead Redemption 2 Gives Man New Appreciation for Clunky, Boring Parts of Real Life